Categories

 .

 The rise and proliferation of the Prussian-model, dumbed-down schooling system produced generations of Germans who wouldn’t cause trouble when confined to the factory floor or conscripted into the military.
 The revamped Prussian social-economy eventually succeeded in beating the French, in 1870.
-Germany’s greater success than Britain in implementing this labor model lead to World War I, when Churchill and Lord Gray decided that the economy of previously pro-British Germany, was too great a threat to Britain’s.
+Germany’s greater success than Britain in implementing this labor model led to World War I, when Churchill and Lord Gray decided that the economy of previously pro-British Germany, was too great a threat to Britain’s.

 Germany was the incubator of behavioral psychology for control of the masses, that taught that human beings were merely stimulus-responsive animals, a system that was spread in the late 19th century by German-trained, major university, psychology department chairmen to all major world countries, even China and Japan.
 (Paolo Lioni, “The Leipzig Connection”, free PDF.)